Human override

 Security Philosophy

 Frankenstein Protocol™ is under construction.
-This page states the security philosophy guiding the public build; it does not claim a completed production system.
+This page states the security philosophy guiding the public build; it does not claim a completed production system, public user-money readiness, or autonomous trading authority.

 Critical workflow boundaries should have a human stop path.
 The public project language treats override as part of the architecture, not as a fallback slogan.